King Fahad Medical City

-King Fahad Medical City (KFMC) is a medical complex in Riyadh, Saudi Arabia.
-It consists of four hospitals: The Obstetrics & Gynecology Hospital, The Specialist Hospital, The Rehabilitation Hospital, and The Pediatric Hospital.
+King Fahad Medical City (KFMC) is a public medical complex in Riyadh, Saudi Arabia.
+It consists of four hospitals: the Obstetrics & Gynecology Hospital, the Specialist Hospital, the Rehabilitation Hospital, and the Pediatric Hospital, with approximately 1200 beds.
 It was built at a cost of $633 million.
 KFMC's yearly operating budget is estimated at $150 million.
+KFMC forms part of the Riyadh Second Health Cluster, an integrated healthcare network serving eastern and northern Riyadh.

 History

-The development of King Fahad Medical City (KFMC) began in 1984.
-Construction was completed in 2004, and the complex officially opened that year.
+The development of King Fahad Medical City (KFMC) was adopted by King Fahd bin Abdulaziz Al Saud.
+Salman bin Abdulaziz, then governor of Riyadh, laid its foundation stone in 1983.
+Construction-industry reporting describes the medical city as having been constructed between began in 1984 and 1995.
+The medical city was officially inaugurated in 2004 by Abdullah bin Abdulaziz, then crown prince.
 The medical city was named after King Fahd bin Abdulaziz Al Saud.